Do you dread retirement?

 From staying longer at an existing occupation; moving to something different or even embarking on a totally new career.
 There should be no barriers to what we can aspire to and achieve.

-As Employment Minister Damian Hinds says: ‘We want to harness the power of a truly multi-generational workforce to ensure a brighter future for us all.”
+As MP Damian Hinds commented when he was Employment Minister: ‘We want to harness the power of a truly multi-generational workforce to ensure a brighter future for us all.”

 Working past retirement: a case study